-Students enrolled in this program obtain clinical experiences at the Peninsula Regional Medical Center in Salisbury, as well as at Atlantic General Hospital in Berlin and E.W.
+Students enrolled in this program obtain clinical experiences at Peninsula Regional Medical Center and the medical center's Milford Street Lab and Diagnostic Center in Salisbury, as well as at Atlantic General Hospital in Berlin and E.W.
 McCready Memorial Hospital in Crisfield.
 Individuals who successfully complete the program can take a certification and licensure examination in radiography administered by the American Registry of Radiologic Technologists (ARRT).
 State certification as a medical radiation technologist is required for employment in Maryland.